-Here you will find more details of how the system works and which factors are
+Here you will find more details of how the system works and which factors are important to know when using it.

 APPENDIX 2 - MECHANICAL DRAWINGS

 A picture is worth more than 1000 words!
 In addition to the text describing installation, the mechanical drawings are included to allow correct installation.